-What is your understanding of the role of the defense intelligence enterprise to provide support and insight in the process of informing requirements for the broader acquisition system, especially related to understanding threat systems and illuminating supply chain issues?
+40. What is your understanding of the role of the defense intelligence enterprise to provide support and insight in the process of informing requirements for the broader acquisition system, especially related to understanding threat systems and illuminating supply chain issues?
 Are there sufficient people and resources to support acquisition intelligence for the Department?

 I have real concerns about the ability of the existing DoD acquisition integration structure with the intelligence enterprise to effectively match the speed of the technology cycle, the increasing scope of acquisitions challenges, and the criticality of the defense supply chain resiliency in the face of adversary threats.
-The Defense Intelligence and Security Enterprise (DISE) is a vital component of the acquisition process, providing intelligence throughout the requirements development and acquisition lifecycle on current and future adversary capabilities and threats to DoD supply chains.
+The DISE is a vital component of the acquisition process, providing intelligence throughout the requirements development and acquisition lifecycle on current and future adversary capabilities and threats to DoD supply chains.
 Ensuring that intelligence is incorporated throughout the requirements development and acquisition lifecycle is necessary to deliver effective, affordable, and resilient capabilities that are matched to the threat environment and free from adversary compromise.
 If confirmed, I will make it a priority to improve the incorporation of accurate intelligence into the full acquisition lifecycle, to include more robust integration at the earlier stages of the process, to better inform DoD investments.

-What is your understanding of the role of the USD(I&S) in identifying and establishing requirements for rapid or urgent operational needs, or other acquisition capabilities (like middle tier acquisitions) not tied to major acquisition programs?
+41. What is your understanding of the role of the Office of the Under Secretary of Defense for Intelligence and Security (OUSD(I&S)) in identifying and establishing requirements for rapid or urgent operational needs, or other acquisition capabilities (like middle tier acquisitions) not tied to major acquisition programs?